Jay Mingi: Stockport County

-Crewe Alexandra (loan)

 On 1 September 2025, Mingi joined League Two club Crewe Alexandra on a season-long loan deal, making his club debut the following day in Crewe's 7–1 defeat of Chesterfield in an EFL Trophy group stage game.
+He returned to his parent club on 23 January, allowing him to join National League side Forest Green Rovers on loan for the remainder of the season.

 Style of play

 Mingi plays as a midfielder.
 He has been noted for his ball-carrying ability.